 Applications are accepted continuously.

-Graduates of this program are eligible to challenge the International Association of Healthcare Central Service Materiel Management (IAHCSMM) certification exam for international recognition of their competencies as a Central Service Technician (CRST).
+Graduates of this program are eligible to challenge the International Association of Healthcare Central Service Material Management (IAHCSMM) certification exam for international recognition of their competencies as a Central Service Technician (CRST).
 This allows international portability.

 SAIT's Medical Device Reprocessing Technician program is also recognized by the Canadian Standards Association (CSA) and graduates are eligible to challenge the CSA Canadian certification exam to become a certified Medical Device Reprocessing Technician (CMDRT).
 Please note: Your MDRT certificate and a high school diploma are required to challenge the CSA certification exam.